Braided distributivity: Abelian categories plus distributivity

 For Figure~15, we consider the two paths from the upper left corner to the bottom vertex, and we compose them with the projection $p_{A,B,1}:A\oplus B\to A$.
 The computation for the other projection, to $B$, is exactly analogous and therefore omitted.
 For the longer path, composing $p_{A,B,1}$ with $\lambda^\otimes_A\oplus\lambda^\otimes_B$ produces $p_{1A,1B,1}\circ\lambda^\otimes_A$ by definition of $\oplus$ on morphisms.
 Composing this with the remaining morphism $\delta_{1,A,B}$ on the path produces, by definition of $\delta$, $(1_1\otimes p_{A,B,1})\circ\lambda^\otimes_A$.
 By naturality of $\lambda$ (with respect to $p_{A,B,1}$), this is the same as $\lambda^\otimes_{A\oplus B}\circ p_{A,B,1}$.
 But this is what we would get by using the shorter path instead, so the commutativity of Figure~15 is established.

 Finally, we turn to Figure~17.
 Although there are 13 isomorphisms in this diagram, many of them are essentially trivial for our purposes.
 We treat the trivial ones first, namely the bottom two morphisms in the left and right columns and the horizontal morphism across the bottom.
 These involve only additive associativity and commutativity, so we can easily analyze the morphism represented by the path, from left to right, consisting of these five morphisms.
-The path goes from the third-from-bottom element on the left to the third-from-bottom element on the right.
-If we compose it with the projection to the $AC$ summand at the end (officially, that's $p_{(AC)\oplus (BC),(AD\oplus BD),1} \circ p_{AC,BC,1}$) we get simply the projection to the $AC$ summand at the beginning of the path (officially $p_{(AC)\oplus (AD),(BC)\oplus BD),1}\circ p_{AC,AD,1}$).
-The proof is just chasing through the definitions of $\gamma^\oplus$ and $\alpha^\oplus$, so we omit the calculation here.
-The computations with $AD$, $BC$, or $BD$ in place of $AC$ are analogous and therefore also omitted.

-With this simplification, we can prove the commutativity of Figure~17 by considering paths from the top vertex to the third-from-bottom vertex in the right column.
-Consider first the longer of the two paths, which goes down the left column to the third-from-bottom element and then cuts over to the right column by the trivial morphism that we just computed.
-If we append the projection to $AC$ to the end of this path, we get after the first composition, by the preceding paragraph, the projection from the third-from-bottom element of the left column to $AC$.
-Now the actual work begins; we must compose this projection $p_{(AC)+(AD),(BC)+BD),1}\circ p_{AC,AD,1}$ with $\delta_{A,C,D}\oplus\delta_{B,C,D}$.
-By definition of $\oplus$ on morphisms, the result can be written as